 5 A DAY at breakfast

 Add fruit to cereal, porridge or lower fat yoghurt – a handful of berries or a chopped banana is lovely.
-You can also add dried fruit, but not too much as it can be high in sugar.
+You can also add dried fruit.

-Try having one glass (150ml) of 100% unsweetened fruit or vegetable juice or smoothie per day.
-This also counts as one portion, or a max of two portions if the smoothie contains all the edible fruit.or vegetable in the amount that you drink.
-Just check the label to find out more.
+Try having a 150ml glass of 100% unsweetened fruit or vegetable juice or smoothie per day.
+This counts as a maximum of one portion a day.
+Try to keep it to mealtimes as it it's very high in sugar and can cause tooth decay.
+Remember to check the label to find out more.

 Lunch tips to get your 5 A DAY

 Add some crunch to your sandwiches with cucumber, grated carrot or tomato, and have a piece of fruit.

 And for your kids, a piece of fruit or veg can help cheer up a lunchbox.
 Try carrot sticks, baby tomatoes or a banana with a face drawn on the skin.
 And school dinners offer a portion of veg or salad and a portion of fruit as well - so that can be another way of getting them towards their 5 A DAY.

 For an easy way to your 5 A DAY, add canned, frozen or fresh veg to your meals to make them even tastier and go further too:

 - Add red peppers to a pasta sauce.

 - Sprinkle pepper, onion, mushroom, sweetcorn or pineapple chunks on top of a thin-based pizza.